 In partnership with staff at Manchester Health Academy, Lee delivers programmes and activities that include:

 Sixth-form students are also encouraged to take part in educational activities such as the FA Junior Football Leaders award which can lead to opportunities in coaching.
 Five students qualified as coaches through the most recent programme.

-Lee regularly spends time in our Partnership primary Schools working with their pupils, and hosts pupil visits to the Academy.
-As well as delivering the Leadership progamme, Lee organises the Primary Football League.
+Lee regularly spends time in our Partnership Primary Schools working with their pupils, and hosts pupil visits to the Academy.
+As well as delivering the Leadership programme, Lee organises the Primary Football League.